dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 The difference between central banks and game developers is one of quantity, not quality.

+Gold was sound money that emerged naturally in the physical world.
+It does not have the problem of a disappearing arena.
+Because for gold, the arena is the physical universe.

+Bitcoin is sound money that emerged naturally in the digital world.
+And as it continues to monetize, more and more people will understand that it too does not have the problem of a disappearing arena.
+For bitcoin, the arena is the mathematical universe.
+And as long as a single copy of the timechain remains intact, Bitcoin will survive.

-The downside of gold is that it is a physical item in a physical environment.
-You can't teleport it, and therein lies the problem.
+Its physicality is the downside of gold: it is a physical item in a physical environment.
+Consequently, you can't send it at the speed of light.

-Bitcoin is a scarce digital commodity that, monetarily speaking, is as valuable as a scarce physical commodity, precisely because it is issued and secured by a physical process.
-Proof-of-work reifies Bitcoin's blocks as well as the monetary units within them, and it is this reification of information that allows Bitcoin to transcend the mere virtual.
+Bitcoin fixes this.
+Bitcoin's proof-of-work reifies Bitcoin's blocks as well as the monetary units within them, and it is this reification of information that allows Bitcoin to transcend the mere virtual.

 But Bitcoin transcends more than just the virtual.
 It also transcends all other monies that came before it, by introducing something that